-The key to understanding access controls is to understand that it is a two-gate system.
-Whoever wants to access a record for a particular operation (read, write, etc) is evaluated for the particular field(s) they affect in that table and then the system checks for the table-level access for the user.
-One way to think about it would when you travel by plane.
+The main aspect of the access controls setting is that it is a two-gate system.
+A logged in user that wants to access a record for a particular operation (read, write, delete) is first evaluated for the particular field(s) they affect in that table, and then checked for the table-level access.
+One way to think about it would be like when travelling by plane.
 You first have to get past the common security line for all passengers.
-This won't get you on your plane but it does allow to you to enter the terminal.
+This won't get you on your plane, but will allow you to enter the terminal.
 You then need to pass a second gate to board your actual plane, for which you must have a boarding pass.
 Access controls work the same way, with the exception that we do not make you remove your shoes at the first gate-check, which gives us a huge advantage over the TSA.

 Gate 1 - Field-level access

-When a user attempts to access a record from a table we first check for field level access for the fields tied to the table the user is trying to access (first gate).
+When a user attempts to access a record from a table, we first check for field level access on the table the user is trying to access (first gate).
 We start by looking for an ACL for the particular table/field combination for the field on the form.
-Let's take the incident table for example and evaluate access to the Caller field (caller_id column).
+Let's take the incident table for example, and evaluate access to the Caller field (caller_id column).
 The Name label has two drop-down fields on ACL records.
 The first field is for the table and the second field is for the actual field.
 The system searches for an access control whose name is "incident.caller_id" (incident for the first field and caller_id for the second field of the ACL).
 If it finds one, it evaluates all three pieces of the security check (condition, script, roles).
 The following example shows a sample for the Caller field (caller_id).

 If an ACL is not found for the specific table/field combination, the system looks for a generic field ACL for that table, where the second ACL name field is set to *.
 In the incident example, that would be an ACL whose name is incident.*, as shown in the following example.

 If it does not find that, then it looks for a generic field ACL that applies to all tables, which would have the name *.*, as shown in the following example.